ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 References to "client" and "server" in this document refer to the WebTransport client and WebTransport server, respectively.

-An intermediary between a WebTransport client and an upstream WebTransport server presents itself as a WebTransport server to the WebTransport client, and as a WebTransport client to the upstream WebTransport server.
-Requirements this document places on WebTransport servers therefore apply to intermediaries when acting as a server, and requirements on WebTransport clients apply when acting as a client.
+An intermediary between a client and an upstream server presents itself as a server to the client, and as a client to the upstream server.
+Requirements this document places on servers therefore apply to intermediaries when acting as a server, and requirements on clients apply when acting as a client.

 # Overview